 One goal of the World Snowboard Tour goal is to provide a platform for consistent judging throughout the World Snowboard Tour events and throughout the different star levels, and for that purpose we have developed and implemented a judge certification system.
 Certification, which is valid for two years, will be granted at the end of the judging clinics based on attendance, previous experience and judging skill.
 The levels of certification are as follows:

-TTR Pro Snowboarding (TTR) and The World Snowboard Federation (WSF) are happy to invite you to The TTR/WSF Judge Session in Helsinki, Finland from October 18th to 20th 2013.
+TTR Pro Snowboarding (TTR) and the World Snowboard Federation (WSF) are happy to invite you to the TTR/WSF EU Judge Sessions in Munich, Germany from December 12th to 14th, 2014.
 The goal of the session is to create a uniform judging platform that spans all levels of snowboarding competition.
-If you have any further questions regarding the TTR judging clinics and dates, please get in touch with Sandy McDonald directly: firstname.lastname@example.org
+If you have any further questions regarding the TTR judging sessions and dates, please get in touch with Sandy McDonald directly: email@example.com